 About Palatine Hill

-The Palatine Hill (Palatino) is considered to be the place where Rome was born.
-One of Rome’s 7 hills, the Palatine Hill is closely linked with the city’s history and houses some of its most ancient and important sites.
+The Palatine Hill or Palatino is considered as the birthplace of Rome.
+One of Rome’s 7 hills, the Palatine Hill is closely linked with the city’s history and today houses some of its most ancient and important sites.

 Palatine Hill history